hbrc-fpga-class/class-material/verilog_tutorial_part1.md

 * Verilog created in the Mid-80s
 * Created for simulation
+    * "verification" and "logic"
+    * High level and gate level simulation
 * C like in syntax.
 * case-sensitive
 * Weakly typed